zenomt/jsonld-terse/api.md

 Actions
 -------
-An _action-binding triple_ is a triple whose predicate is a sub-property of `api:action`.
+An _action-binding triple_ is a triple whose predicate is a sub-property of `api:action` or `api:idempotentAction`.
 An _Action_ is the object URL of an action-binding triple that, when `POST`ed to, invokes the functional process indicated by the semantics of the predicate on, or in the context of, the subject.
 Actions are intended to fill the gap where the standard, generic HTTP methods are inadequate to the desired processing semantics, or to convey the currently available state transitions of a resource via hypermedia controls.

 Consider an example “Store” ontology that describes cancelable orders: